sourcey/sourcey.com/source/2014-03-16-pinterest-api-pinit-button-callback-tracking.markdown

 Unlike the Facebook and Twitter button APIs, the Pinterest button does not provide us with any callback tracking capabilities.
 So how do we verify that a user has completed a Pinit action?

 The solution is a little trickier than the other buttons, which give us client side callbacks, but it's still pretty straight forward.
-To track Pinterest action events we need to pass the necessary parameters to the media URL we give to Pinterest, and point it to a server side script for verification.
+To track Pinterest action events we need to pass the necessary parameters to the media URL we give to Pinterest, and point it to a server-side script for verification.
 This way when Pinterest makes a request for the media URL, we can track and verify the Pinit action as completed.
 Get the gist?

 To break it down a little more the workflow is like this:
 <ul>